pravin817/Learn-git/README.md

 # Learn Git and Github.

-The best place to learn git and github.
+- The best place to learn git and github.

-Nice to see you !!!
+- Nice see you guys !!!